 For questions concerning GIS & Land Records, please contact:

 The Personal Property division is responsible for the appraisal and assessment of all personal property within Union County.
-Personal Property includes business and individual personal property, and motor vehicles.
+Personal Property includes business and individual personal property, and unregistered motor vehicles.
+For questions related to registered motor vehicle taxes please contact the Tax Collector's office at (704) 283-3848.

 Business personal property includes machinery, equipment, computers, furniture, fixtures, supplies, airplanes, farm machinery, and any other income-producing personal property.
 All personal property must be listed annually by January 31.
 Listing forms not received by the deadline will be subject to a 10% penalty.
 Extensions may be granted upon written request if postmarked by by January 31.
 If you listed with this office last year, a listing form will be mailed to you at your address of record.
 If you do not receive a listing form for property which you are required to list, it is your responsibility to obtain the proper form.